noahschmid/raising-admin/README.md

 ## Live Version <a name="live"/>

-There is a up to date running version of the admin panel on http://raising-admin.herokuapp.com/
+There is an up to date running version of the admin panel on http://raising-admin.herokuapp.com/

 ## Local Installation <a name="local"/>